 - The quality of the speakers is not satisfactory

 Brightness: 2000 Lumens | Resolution: 1920 x 1080 | Contrast Ratio: 100,000:1 | Mechanism: Ultra Short Throw

 Viewsonic is known for its high-end monitors but its projectors should not be underestimated.
-ViewSonic PX800HD is an ultra-short throw projector which can provide a 100-inch screen size at a distance of a few inches.
+ViewSonic PX800HD is an ultra-short throw projector that can provide a 100-inch screen size at a distance of a few inches.
 It supports 1080p resolution with a refresh rate of 60Hz, although 120Hz is available at lower resolutions.
 It ensures 2000 lumens brightness at the screen size of 150-inches.

 We noticed that a maximum screen size of 150-inches is possible at a distance of 30-inches from the wall.
-The picture quality seemed perfect, with great contrast and saturated colours, however, the fan of the projector is too noisy.
+The picture quality seemed perfect, with great contrast and saturated colors, however, the fan of the projector is too noisy.
 With only a 16ms response time, this projector is very good for gaming, especially first-person-shooters.
 The ultra-short-throw also ensures that you don’t get disturbed by people coming in between the projector and the wall.
-If you are looking for something robust, high-quality and long-lasting then you should definitely check up on this product.
+If you are looking for something robust, high-quality, and long-lasting then you should check up on this product.

 5. Sony VPLVZ1000ES

 - True 4K resolution results in ultra-sharp picture

 - Remarkably enduring product

 - Out of reach for most of people